miha-stopar/crypto-notes/algebraic_geometry.md

 Lemma A.1.1.1 says that there is a natural bijection between algebraic sets and reduced ideals (ideals that are equal to their own radical).

+Definition: We define the Zariski topology on A^n by taking the open subsets to be the complements of the algebraic sets.
+This is a topology, because as seen above the intersection of two open sets is open, and the union of any family of open sets is open.
+Furthermore, the empty set and the whole space are both open.

+Note: Topology is defined by specifying the open sets.
+Let X be a set.
+If T is a family of sets with the following properties, it is called a topology:

+ * X and {} are in T
+ * Any (possibly infinite) union of sets in T is in T
+ * The intersection of any finite number of elements of T is in T

+Example: Let us consider the Zariski topology on the affine line A^1.
+Every ideal in A = k[x] is principal, so every algebraic set is the set of zeros of a single polynomial.
+Since k is algebraically closed, every nonzero polynomial f(x) can be written f(x) = c*(x-a1) * ... * (x-an).
+Then Z(f) = {a1,...,an}.
+Thus the algebraic sets in A^1 are finite subsets (including the empty set) and the whole space (corresponding to f = 0).
+The open sets are the empty set and the complements of finite subsets.

+Definition: A nonempty subset Y of a topological space X is irreducible if it cannot be expressed as the union of two proper subsets, each one of which is closed in Y.

+Example: A^1 is irreducible, because its only proper closed subsets are finite, yet it is infinite.

 Definition: An affine variety is an irreducible algebraic subset of some A^n.

 Lemma A.1.1.3:

  * An algebraic set V is irreducible if and only if its ideal I_V is a prime ideal.
  * An algebraic set is a finite union of varieties.
 If none of the varieties is contained in another one, then this composition is unique.

+Note: An affine algebraic variety is an irreducible closed subset of A^n.

 Example A.1.1.4: (Affine hypersurfaces) Let P be from k~[X_1,...,X_n] and V = Z(P) be the algebraic set defined by P. Suppose that P = P_1^m1 *** P_r^m_r is the decomposition of P into irreducible factors, and set V_i = Z(P_i).
 Then the V_i's are the irreducible components of V. Each V_i is a variety and V = V_1 ∪ ... ∪ V_r and V_i is not contained in V_j for i != j.